JonBMay/Italy-Quake-Map/README.md

 # Italy-Quake-Maps

-Data from ....
+Earthquake data from ....

-I include already cleaned and combined files for Italian Regions, Provinces and Municipalities.
+I include already cleaned and combined geojson files for Italian Regions, Provinces and Municipalities.
 The file CleanNames.ipynb contains the code which makes the required changes to the names, it is only needed if a newer version of the geojson file is produced using the same naming.

 Notebook to combine data